 What is the bad news?

 Learning through spacing can feel slow and sometimes ineffective.
 Particularly when you experience the forgetting first-hand as a teacher.
-30 blank faces in class at the beginning of your third lesson on long-division can be disheartening but stick with it!
+30 blank faces in class at the beginning of your third lesson on long-division can be disheartening, but stick with it!
 Spacing is more difficult in the short term, but it has long-term benefits.
 Children, themselves, need to embrace this too and become aware that forgetting is a good thing!

 Using spacing can require a bit more planning – something I will cover in an article I have planned for a few weeks’ time.
 Teachers who wish to incorporate spacing into their classes might find it challenging at first to cover smaller portions of information across multiple days, or to incorporate previously taught concepts into current lessons.
 But it does not require major restructuring or overhauls to the curriculum.
 Planning just needs a few tweaks to the order of lessons and the knowledge that you may have to take a few steps back each time to take into account the forgetting.
 Embrace it!

 How much spacing should there be between practice?
 This really depends on your class and what they are learning.
 For more challenging concepts and skills, regular practice is important.
-Once learners become more fluent, longer time can be given before each practice.
+Once learners become more fluent, a longer time can be given before each practice.
 It is a bit like riding a bike.
 To start off with, you need to practice every day until you get more confident.
-You can then do more time before needing to practice again until eventually you can go years without any difficulties jumping on a bike again.
+You can then allow for more time before needing to practice again until eventually you can go years without any difficulties jumping on a bike again.

 Simple Spacing Tip

 You may have moved your class learning on from previous objectives but try throwing in a few questions or challenges that require the use of previous knowledge.
 In Maths, ask students to retrieve and use their place value knowledge before applying it to their current addition challenge.
 In English, challenge students to recall vocabulary gathered in a previous unit that applies and can be used again in their new one.